Restoring gauge invariance in conventional fluctuation corrections to a superconductor: Conclusion

 \section{Conclusion}

-This paper derives the electromagnetic response for Gaussian fluctuations in the normal state of a superconductor.
-The familiar Aslamazov-Larkin, Maki-Thompson, and Density of states diagrams are obtained, and an additional Gaussian-level diamagnetic diagram, not previously considered in the literature, also contributes to the electromagnetic response.
+This paper derives the electromagnetic response for Gaussian fluctuations in the normal state of an ultraclean superconductor.
+The familiar Aslamazov-Larkin, Maki-Thompson, and Density of States diagrams are obtained, and an additional Gaussian-level diamagnetic diagram, not previously considered in the literature, also contributes to the electromagnetic response.
 It is shown that this term is essential for establishing both gauge invariance and the absence of the Meissner effect in the normal state.
-While Gaussian fluctuations are well known, and the diagrammatic fluctuation theory is also widely utilized, there has not been a link between the two approaches showing clearly how all the familiar fluctuation diagrams arise from such a functional-integral approach.
-This manuscript achieves that goal, with the important result that there is an additional diagram that is crucial for satisfying gauge invariance.
-The approach presented in this paper provides a lucid derivation of all the fluctuation diagrams, and shows how MT, DOS, and the Gaussian-level diamagnetic diagrams arise from a fermionic-like term in the response of the fluctuation action, while the AL diagram arises from a bosonic-like term.
+The electrical conductivity was also considered.
+It was shown that the ultraclean MT, DOS, and AL diagrams sum to zero, and with the inclusion of the Gaussian-diamagnetic diagram the conductivity sum rule is satisfied.
+This manuscript achieves a link between the functional-integral and diagrammatic-based approaches to superconductor fluctuation theory, showing lucidly how all the ultraclean fluctuation diagrams arise.
+As a result, the ultraclean fluctuation theory is now rendered gauge invariant and does not display a normal state Meissner effect.

 \acknowledgments The author thanks Brandon M. Anderson, Chun Chen, Pedro L. e S. Lopes, Hennadii Yerzhakov, Frank Marsiglio, and Joseph Maciejko for helpful discussions.
 Thanks are also extended to Laura Fanfarillo for previously sharing their related work.
 Beneficial comments on the manuscript by Kathryn Levin and Andrey Varlamov are gratefully acknowledged.
 This research was supported by the Theoretical Physics Institute at the University of Alberta.